-At a postgraduate level, University teaching can be less ‘hands on’ than students may be used to from their previous studies.
-A key standard of university‐level education, and particularly postgraduate education, is that of student independence and initiative: we expect our graduates to possess the skills and confidence they need to find things out for themselves, rather than requiring large amounts of direction.
+University teaching at postgraduate level is often less ‘hands on’ than you may be used to from your previous studies.
+A key outcome of university‐level education, and particularly postgraduate education, is that of student independence and initiative: we expect our graduates to possess the skills and confidence needed to find things out for themselves, rather than requiring significant and ongoing direction.

 In the early stages of your programme we seek to accustom you to becoming proactive in directing your own learning, especially in seminars and tutorial sessions.
 You will then be increasingly challenged to make practical use of the independence, confidence and initiative you have developed.
-It is through participation in discussion and occasionally making formal presentations in tutorials, crits and tutorial‐like seminars, that your progress as an independent learner will be demonstrated (and in some cases, evaluated).
+Through participation in discussions, and occasionally through giving presentations in tutorials, crits, tutorial‐like seminars, and studios, your progress as an independent learner will be demonstrated (and in some cases, evaluated).
 You will also be encouraged to engage in extra-curricular seminars and events, many of which will have a participatory element.

 Attendance monitoring varies across programmes and between undergraduate and postgraduate programmes.
 ECA, like other areas in the University, will take attendance/engagement registers at a range of events which may include:

 - small-group sessions such as tutorials, seminars, studios and crits;

 - attending a meeting with your Personal Tutor, Supervisor etc.

 We monitor your engagement with your studies across a range of events and across the duration of your studies.
 If you do not attend or engage with your studies and start to miss these engagement points, we will follow this up with you.
 Using these engagement points assists ECA in identifying where you may be experiencing difficulties and ensures that timely and appropriate intervention can be made to prevent non-attendance becoming a serious matter.